 Making Progress on Drought Management: Improvements in Seasonal Precipitation Forecasting

-June 9th event to be held in Irvine
+June 9th event held in Irvine

 How has this new reality affected our reliance on historical patterns to forecast California’s water supply?
 What efforts are being made to improve precipitation forecasting at varying time scales through new science, models and technology?
-Find out at our one-day event June 9 in Irvine, Making Progress on Drought Management: Improvements in Seasonal Precipitation Forecasting.
+Participants found out at our one-day event June 9 in Irvine, Making Progress on Drought Management: Improvements in Seasonal Precipitation Forecasting.

 Location & Parking: